elacy/Blog/_posts/2017-10-15-serverless-on-aws.md

 layout: post
 categories:
   - Technology
+tags:
+  - Serverless
+  - AWS
 ---
 ![](/assets/images/2017/AmazonWebservices_Logo.svg "Amazon Web Services")

 I've been building a completely serverless application in AWS over the past while and I thought I'd share some of the things I learned.

-This is going to be written from the perspective of a for-profit business
+This is going to be written from the perspective of a for-profit business<!-- more -->

 ## Why serverless?
 The cost of building and maintaining any application is huge and is increasing at a huge rate, we just aren't educating people in IT fast enough to keep up with demand.
 Serverless allows you to delegate a large portion of the complexity to a third party.
 If managed correctly this can reduce your development time dramatically.
 I'll go through some of the things that you need to take into account.